dockerizedrupal/drupalcamp-baltics-2015/README.md

 Services running on his host were not able to properly access files and directories anymore.

-Because this happened in the middle of the work day, we at first tried to recover as much as possible by hand so he could at least continue his work for the day.
+In order to spend as small amount time as possible we tried at first to recover as much as possible by hand so he could at least continue his work for the day.